ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scRNA_Workshop-PART2_fixed.md

 ![](scRNA_Workshop-PART2_files/figure-html/find_variable_genes-1.png)<!-- -->

-Instead of using the variable genes function, lets instead assign to variable genes to a set of "minimally expressed" genes.
+FindVariableFeatures isn't the only way to set the "variable features" of a Seurat object.
+Another reasonable approach is to select a set of "minimally expressed" genes.

 ```r
 dim(experiment.aggregate)
 ```

-<div class='r_output'> [1] 36601  4000
+<div class='r_output'> [1] 36601  3343
 </div>
 ```r
 min.value = 2